elgatito/script.elementum.burst/README.md

-# Quasar Burst
+# Elementum Burst

 A burst of providers.

 ### Features
 - Fast, very fast
-- Compatible with Magnetic/Magnetizer, but **disable the Quasar Connector**
+- Compatible with Magnetic/Magnetizer, but **disable the Quasar/Elementum Connector**
 - Can extract providers, parsers and settings from Magnetic
 - No extra add-ons to install, all providers are included
 - No extra service running in the background
 - Easy settings to enable or disable providers and filters
-- First-class support with Quasar, and only Quasar (don't even ask)
+- First-class support with Elementum, and only Elementum (don't even ask)
 - Simple definitions-based architecture with overrides
 - Clean, PEP8 compliant code

 ### Installation

-**IMPORTANT: Disable the Magnetic Quasar Connector before anything else.**
+**IMPORTANT: Disable the Magnetic Quasar/Elementum Connector before anything else.**

 Get the latest release from https://burst.surge.sh

 Install the add-on and enjoy.

-Detailed documentation available at https://quasar-burst.readthedocs.io
+Detailed documentation available at https://quasar-burst.readthedocs.io (old)

 ### Adding / editing providers